tanmay6414/openinnovationai/AppDeploymentCD.md

 - **sync** policy define auto sync behaviour
 - **destination** define the cluster on which we want to deploy application.
 - **sources** define the helm repo and github repo for helm chart and values file.
-- We can provide access for dev and qa as per there requirnment, they can take ownership of there app.
+- We can provide access for dev and qa as per there requirement, they can take ownership of their app.
 ![App](assets/argo/apps.png)<br>
 ![Sync](assets/argo/sync.png)<br>